HarikaSivalinga/platform-engineer-test/README.md

 In the second part, I implemented an AWS Lambda function that is triggered when the Sumo Logic alert fires.

-OBOBOB
-OBWhen the function is invoked, it performs three actions:
+When the function is invoked, it performs three actions:
-OBOB1.
-Reboots a specific EC2 instance
+1. Reboots a specific EC2 instance
 2. Logs the action to Amazon CloudWatch
-OBOBOBOB3.
-Sends a notification to an SNS topic OBOBOB
+3. Sends a notification to an SNS topic

-OBOBOBThe goal of this function is to automatically recover from potential stuck or overloaded application states while keeping the team informed.
+The goal of this function is to automatically recover from potential stuck or overloaded application states while keeping the team informed.

-OBOBOBOBOBOB
-The Lambda implementation can be found in:
+The Lambda implementation can be found in: lambda_function/lambda_function.py
-OBOBOBlambda_function/lambda_function.py

-OBOBOBI deployed and tested the function and verified that the EC2 instance rebooted, logs OBOBOBOBwere created in CloudWatch, and the SNS notification was sent successfully.
+I deployed and tested the function and verified that the EC2 instance rebooted, logs were created in CloudWatch, and the SNS notification was sent successfully.

-A recording of the implementation, deployment, and testing is available in:
+A recording of the implementation, deployment, and testing is available in: recordings/part2_lambda.txt
-OBOBOBOBOBrecordings/part2_lambda.txt

 --------------------------------------------------
-OBOBOBOBOBOBOBOBPART 3: INFRASTRUCTURE AS CODE (TERRAFORM)
+PART 3: INFRASTRUCTURE AS CODE (TERRAFORM)
 --------------------------------------------------

 In the final part, I used Terraform to provision all required AWS resources in a